As a photographer, having a home photography studio can greatly elevate the consistency and efficiency of your work.

 If you’re interested in the next-level backdrop options, you can always purchase a Multi Pole Vault stand.
 These are sturdy options with the ability to hold multiple backdrops at once, an ideal option if you use varying colors or textures during a photography session.
 You can purchase these through B&H.

 Step 2: Decide on Your Type of Backdrop

 Once you have purchased your backdrop stand, you need to decide which type of backdrop you will use.
 There are two standard options for backdrops, each chosen based on a photographer’s preference.
 You have the paper roll backdrop or the sheet backdrop.

 A paper roll backdrop, better known as a Seamless, is a long cylinder that slides onto the top connecting pole of your backdrop stand.
 These come in a variety of sizes, colors, textures and are made of quality, non-reflective material.
-To use, you will slide the backdrop onto your frame and pull down toward the floor.
+To use, you will slide the backdrop onto your frame and pull it down toward the floor.
 The length of paper used is determined by how you will frame your subject.

 If your subject is sitting, you will just need to pull the backdrop straight down to the floor to secure it.
-But, if you plan to shoot full body images, where your model will be standing on the backdrop, you will need to pull the paper down and out toward your gear setup.
-In both scenarios, make sure you have heavy duty tape to secure your backdrop to the ground.
+But, if you plan to shoot full-body images, where your model will be standing on the backdrop, you will need to pull the paper down and out toward your gear setup.
+In both scenarios, make sure you have heavy-duty tape to secure your backdrop to the ground.
 You can find the biggest selection of both solid color and textured paper backdrops from Savage on their B&H Shop Page.